Ananta Tamang

-Ananta Tamang (अनन्त तामाङ; born 14 January 1998) is a Nepalese professional footballer who plays as a defender for Bangladesh Football League club Fortis FC.
+Ananta Tamang (अनन्त तामाङ; born 14 January 1998) is a Nepalese professional footballer who plays as a defender for Bangladesh Football League club Fortis.
 He is also a member of the Nepal national team.
 He was vice-captain of the national under-19 football team which went on to win the 2015 SAFF U-19 Championship.
 Tamang made his senior national team debut on 31 August 2015 in a friendly against India.

 Club career

 Earlier career

 In January 2017, Tamang earned a spot to train and be a part of Spanish club Marbella United's pre-season duties in 2015–16 season.
 He later joined the club in 2018 but shortly after, he got injured.

 He later returned to Nepal and signed with Martyr's Memorial A-Division League side Three Star Club.

 East Bengal

 On 10 February 2022, Tamang was roped in by Indian Super League club SC East Bengal.
 He joined the club as their sole AFC Quota replacing Australian defender Tomislav Mrcela.
 He made his debut for club on March 5, against Bengaluru FC in a 1–0 defeat, which was their final game of the season.